eternalduck/prtfl-sf-showcase/README.md

 _Checkout Filter:_ A quick way to change the existing Comments field into Ethereum wallet address field and validate it.
 It was required just for a short promotion, and thus we avoided backend changes.

 _PayPal Pay Later:_ Integration of Pay Later banners on product page, in cart and on checkout page.

+_ParcelLab OrderTracking:_ A page for tracking packages sent with ParcelLab, a client may insert a tracking number in a field or land this page by link with URL params and see results right away.